 Modern Literature

-First edition.
+First UK edition, first impression.
 8vo.
-Original pale green cloth.
-Dust-jacket,
+Original cloth.
+Dust-jacket, priced 11s6d.

 Modern Literature